Jonson Clarke-Harris: Bristol Rovers

 On 31 January 2019, Clarke-Harris signed for Bristol Rovers.
 He came off the bench on 2 February in a 2–1 away victory over Southend United, replacing Gavin Reilly in the 52 minute to make his debut.
 He scored his first goal in his first start in a 1–1 away draw with Portsmouth, opening the scoring with a 37-minute penalty before missing another penalty later in the match.
 On 2 March, Clarke-Harris scored a hat trick in a 4–0 home victory over Blackpool.
 On 12 April 2019, Clarke-Harris was named League One Player of the Month for March 2019, after he scored 8 goals in the month to help the Gas in their battle to beat the drop.
 One of the goals scored in April by Clarke-Harris was a 25-yard screamer in a 2–2 draw with relegation-rivals Plymouth Argyle, a goal that saw him also pick up the league's Goal of the Month award.
 His goal in March against Gillingham also won the club's goal of the season award.

-He won his second player of the month award in September 2019, scoring five goals in five matches including an impressive overhead kick in a 3–3 draw with Accrington Stanley.
+Clarke-Harris won his second player of the month award in September 2019, scoring five goals in five matches including an impressive overhead kick in a 3–3 draw with Accrington Stanley.
 In what turned out to be his last match for the club, Clarke-Harris scored a double as Rovers shocked promotion-chasing Sunderland before the premature end to the season.